 Q: How are the RTA member organizations funded?

 A: RTA organizations are supported in part by the Community Transportation Assistance Program (CTAP) or the Nova Scotia Transit Research Incentive Program (NS-TRIP) of the Nova Scotia Department of Communities, Culture and Heritage.
-On average CTAP funding provides around one fifth of the combined yearly budgets of our members.
+On average CTAP funding provides around one third of the combined yearly budgets of our members.
 Donations are an integral part of member organizations overall operating budgets.
 Member providers also rely on partnerships with municipalities, local businesses, health care groups, fundraising and fares.